akashdip2001/High-end-autonomous-anomaly-detection-robot/research/4 LAN - send Anomaly Alerts to Phone.md

 ---

 # next code --> Change the `Strachur`
-- ⭐ use Raspberry Pi Pico W for sensors & Raspberry ESP for wheel control because Pi have mire I2C pic
+- ⭐ use Raspberry Pi Pico W for sensors & Raspberry ESP for wheel control because `Pi have more I2C pin`.
-- ⭐ Raspberry Pi Pico W & ESP32 communicate with own WIFI + Blooth.
+- ⭐ Raspberry Pi Pico W & ESP32 communicate with `own WIFI + Bluetooth`.